TUdby/RSA-Educational/README.md

 Further altering the series of equations we got in the previous slide, on the right-hand side explicitly give a coefficient of 1 in parenthesis for all numbers that don’t have coefficients.
-For the numbers that do have coefficients, move the negative into the coefficient.
-On the left I have the specific outcome for our example, on the right, I have a more general form.
+For the numbers that do have coefficients in parenthesis, move the negative into the coefficient.
+On the left below, I have the specific outcome for our example, on the right, I have a more general form.
 Now I want to make some observations.

 <img src="imgs/7.
 ExtendedEuclidean/AlteredForm.png">